Dan J. Harkey

 Executives often focus on tools, generally technical, time management, and objectives and key results (OKRs).
 However, the key factor that consistently distinguishes ordinary performance from exceptional results is engagement.

-A Case for Intrinsic Motivation: Why People Want to Learn, Work, and Excel Without Coercion
+Intrinsic Motivation: Why People Want to Learn, Work, and Excel Without Coercion

 People do not need compulsion from the state—or any heavy-handed authority—to learn and get ahead.
 They need conditions that unlock the empowering force of intrinsic motivation: autonomy, competence, and relatedness.

-The Life and Times of Mr. Rogers
+Mr. Rogers: The Life and Times

 Fred Rogers—known to millions simply as Mr. Rogers—was a profoundly influential figure in American television and childhood education